-- (1) For a description of FFO, market capitalization and NOI, see "Executive Compensation-Compensation Discussion and Analysis-Elements of Executive Compensation." - (2) Represents indebtedness that bears interest at a fixed-rate or is subject to interest rate swap agreements pursuant to which the Company makes fixed-rate payments.
+(1) For a description of FFO, see "Executive Compensation-Compensation Discussion and Analysis-Elements of Executive Compensation."

 We believe that the value creation produced from an investment in real estate should be assessed over a long-term period and our strategy has focused on and continues to focus on long-term value creation.
-During 2019, in addition to creating value through our property operations and leasing activities, we continued to enhance the long-term competitive position and intrinsic value of our portfolio through the implementation of strategic initiatives.
-These initiatives include the disposition of non-core properties and re-deployment of proceeds into new property acquisitions and our densification program.
-The economic benefits of our activities in these areas during 2019 will not be realized until subsequent years.
+During 2022, in addition to creating value through our property operations and leasing activities, we continued to enhance the long-term competitive position and intrinsic value of our portfolio through the implementation of strategic initiatives.
+These initiatives include our densification initiatives and development of our ESG programs.
+The economic benefits of our activities in these areas during 2022 will not be realized until subsequent years.
 However, we believe these initiatives, when combined with the strength of our in-place portfolio of necessity-based neighborhood shopping centers on the West Coast that we have assembled over the past decade, will help position us to continue to generate attractive returns for stockholders over the long-term.
-The following table sets forth our total stockholder return ("TSR") performance over the one, three, five and seven-year periods ended December 31, 2019.
+The following table sets forth our total stockholder return ("TSR") performance over the one, three, five and seven-year periods ended December 31, 2022.